These four steps to creating high converting content are simple but slept on — but not anymore!

 Whether you want to spread awareness about new pieces that just dropped on your site, or if you want to attract new prospects to your client roster—get straight to the point and always center them so they’re invested in what you have to say!

-Frame Your CTA as a Question
+Step 4.
+Frame Your CTA As A Question

 Now, IDK about you, but I don’t like being told what to do!
 So, stop telling your audience to ‘SHOP NOW’ or ‘DOWNLOAD NOW’.
 Instead, ask them a question that hooks them in to start a discussion.
 That DISCUSSION is the magic recipe that turns followers into customers.